JoeyHendricks/python-benchmark-harness/README.md

 [Japanese letter rank ranging from F to S](https://en.wikipedia.org/wiki/Academic_grading_in_Japan).

-These ranking metrics allow users of this framework to quickly asses how much the performance of their code has regressed after introducing a code change.In the below animation you can see the ranking metrics at work measuring the distance between two [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) and ranking it using a letter rank:
+These ranking metrics allow users of this framework to quickly asses how much the performance of their code has regressed after introducing a code change.
+In the below animation you can see the ranking metrics at work measuring the distance between two [CDF](https://en.wikipedia.org/wiki/Cumulative_distribution_function) and ranking it using a letter rank: